The additive Bachelier model with an application to the oil option market in the Covid period

 The inability to reproduce even OIS rates is a clear indicator of market distress.
 The observed behaviour of option discount-rates for very short-term maturities highlights the extremely tough market conditions that the WTI oil market experienced during the Covid period.

-For this reason, the options on the first expiry are not considered in the calibration procedure when the discount-rates are significantly different from the ``risk-free" rates; in particular, the adopted criteria is to consider the first expiry when the spread is up to one order of magnitude larger than the average spread (i.e. it is less than $20$ bps).
+For this reason, the options on the first expiry are not considered in the calibration procedure when the discount-rates are significantly different from the ``risk-free" rates; in particular, the adopted criterion is to consider the first expiry when the spread is up to one order of magnitude larger than the average spread (i.e.\ it is less than $20$ bps).

-Following the cascade calibration described in Section \ref{sec:Calibration}, we first calibrate the ATM vol and then the parameters $\eta$ and $k$ of the Additive model, for the different value dates, with the choice of $\alpha=1/2$ (the results for other values of $\alpha$ are similar).
+Following the cascade calibration described in Section \ref{sec:Calibration}, we first calibrate the ATM vol and then the parameters $\eta$ and $k$ of the additive model, for the different value dates, with the choice of $\alpha=1/2$ (the results for other values of $\alpha$ are similar).
 In Figures \ref{fig:eta_all} and \ref{fig:k_all}, we show these two parameters for all value dates.